20 Protein-Packed Vegetarian Meals

 Mexican Zucchini Burrito Boats

 These zucchini burrito boats put Chipotle to shame.
-Stuffed with rice, veggies, beans and melty cheese to hold it all together, this Mexican dish is a vegetarian dinner that will have you forgetting you skipped the meat.
+Stuffed with rice, veggies, beans and melty cheese to hold it all together, this Mexican dish is one of the best high protein vegetarian meals that will have you forgetting you skipped the meat.

 Get the recipe from Making Thyme For Health.